 Organization Options for Your Print Photos

-At this time, you will need to decide on how you want to organize your photos so that you have all the tools, materials, and organizers you need before you start.
+At this time, you will need to decide how you want to organize your photos so that you have all the tools, materials, and organizers you need before you start.
 Below are different ways you can organize your print photos.
 And no, you don’t have to just pick one.

 - If you decide to organize them chronologically, I suggest purchasing a photo box with dividers.
 The dividers will help you keep your photos in order by year or event.
 It will also allow you to add photos you come upon in the following years.
 (This was that big mistake I mentioned earlier).